4ciemg/IEMGazette/Welcome.md

 !!!
 What is this?
 The blog version of /iemg/ in the form of a monthly gazette.
 Curated content by yours truly separated into "articles".
-Upcoming: EQ guide migration, squig database for the SquigScrape
+Upcoming: squig database for the SquigScrape
-To-do: Full IEMGazette migration, Updated archive and size database !!!
+To-do: Updated archive and size database
+!!!

 ***